lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * APP-IID: Application Interface Identifier.
 Second part of the IPv6 address to identify the application interface

-* Bi: Bidirectional, it can be used in both senses
+* Bi: Bidirectional, a rule entry that applies in both directions.

 * C: Checked bit.
 Used in fragmentation header to determine when the MIC is correct (1) or not (0).